-Essays – Make sure they are read by someone who will help you make sure they are error free.
+Essays – Ask someone to proofread it to help you make sure they are error free.

 Letter of Recommendation Form – Many applications require two letters from unrelated adults who know you well.

-ACT/SAT Scores – These will be listed on your transcript, but make sure to read the fine print to see if they will accept that or if they require a score directly from the testing center.
+ACT/SAT Scores – These will be listed on your high school transcript, but make sure to read the fine print on applications to see if the committees will accept that or if they require a score directly from the testing center.

 Class Rank – You are given a ranking number according to the graduating class size and your GPA.
-You can obtain this number from your high school counselor, Registrar or Scholarship Specialist.
+You can obtain this number on your transcript or from your high school Counselor, Registrar or Scholarship Specialist.

 FAFSA – Proof of financial need may be required.
-A Student Aid Report from FAFSA may need to be submitted.
+A Student Aid Report (SAR) from FAFSA may need to be submitted.
 Seniors can apply as soon as October 1st of their senior year.
 A FAFSA4caster can be done early to see what your projected aid looks like.